Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Implementation Details}

-We adopt a ResNet101 \cite{he2016deep_resnet101} backbone pre-trained on ImageNet \cite{deng2009imagenet_imagenet} as the encoder.
+We adopt a ResNet101 backbone pre-trained on ImageNet as the encoder.
 The decoder is designed as a skip-connection structure \cite{ronneberger2015u_unet}, which is composed of three convolutional blocks to generate segmentation maps.
 Each block receives the input of the concatenation with the corresponding encoded feature through the skip connections and the decoding features.
-Data augmentation is applied to the support and query images in the training stage.
-The augmentation operations include Gaussian blurring, randomly cropping, horizontal flipping, rotation, and scaling.
-We choose Adam \cite{kingma2014adam} as the optimizer and train the model on an NVIDIA Tesla V100 with around 40,000 iterations.
-The learning rate is fixed to $1e-6$ for the backbone and $1e-5$ for other layers, and the batch normalization (BN) layers are frozen during training.
-The numbers of samples $L$ and $M$ are set to 15 during the test phase, which is analyzed in detail by our ablation study in Section~\ref{ab}.
+The structure of the decoder, prior, and posterior networks are listed in Figures \ref{fig:transformer}, \ref{fig:mlp}, and \ref{fig:decoder}.
+We choose Adam as the optimizer and train the model on four NVIDIA Tesla V100 with around 30 epochs.
+The learning rate is fixed to $5e-7$ for the backbone and $5e-5$ for other layers, and the batch normalization (BN) layers are frozen during training.
+The numbers of samples $L$ and $M$ are set to 10 during the test phase, which is analyzed in detail by our ablation study in Section~\ref{ab}.

-We adopt the same metrics as \cite{shaban2017one_bmvc, rakelly2018conditional_cofcn} for evaluation, i.e. Class-IoU and Binary-IoU.
-Class-IoU measures the intersection-over-union $\text{IoU} {=} \frac{{\text{TP}}_c}{{\text{TP}}_c + {\text{FP}}_c + {\text{FN}}_c}$ for each class, where TP, FP and FN are the number of pixels that are true positives, false positives and false negatives of the predicted segmentation masks for each foreground category $c$.
+We adopt the same metrics as \cite{shaban2017one_bmvc} for evaluation, i.e. Class-IoU (C-IoU) and Binary-IoU (B-IoU).
+Class-IoU measures the intersection-over-union

+for each class, where TP, FP and FN are the number of pixels that are true positives, false positives and false negatives of the predicted segmentation masks for each foreground category $c$.
 Binary-IoU measures the IoU between the foreground and background pixels, where all object classes are treated as foreground.

+We generalize the IoU metric to the cross energy distance (CED) on the LIDC-IDRI dataset to measure the distance between two distributions.
+The core idea of CED is leveraging distances between observations.
+Let $\mathbf{y}, \hat{\mathbf{y}}$ denote the annotation and the prediction, respectively. $d(\cdot)$ is the distance between two observations.
+For $m$ independent annotation samples and $n$ prediction samples, we have

+Here, we choose $d(\mathbf{y}, \hat{\mathbf{y}}) = 1- \text{IoU}(\mathbf{y}, \hat{\mathbf{y}})$.
+A smaller CED value indicates that the prediction distribution is close to the ground truth distribution and can characterize the ambiguity that appears in images.
+In our LIDC-IDRI experiments, we set $m=4$ since there are four annotation masks for one image.